 Dates for applications submitted in the Fall semester:

-January 12 – Departments submit applications to Office of Graduate Student Services.
+January 12 – Departments submit applications for review by the Director of Graduate Studies.

 January 31 - Students receive notification of admission decision from the Director of Graduate Studies.